JetBrains/kotlin-web-site/docs/topics/ksp/ksp-quickstart.md

 For a quick start, you can create your own processor or get a [sample one](https://github.com/google/ksp/tree/main/examples/playground).

-## Adding a processor
+## Add a processor

-To add a processor you will need to add the KSP Gradle Plugin and add a dependency on the processor.
+To add a processor, you need to include the KSP Gradle Plugin and add a dependency on the processor:

-1. Add the KSP Gradle Plugin (`com.google.devtools.ksp`)
+1. Add the KSP Gradle Plugin `com.google.devtools.ksp` to your `build.gradle(.kts)` file:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">